ileonidmas/SmurfWalletOW/README.md

 1) fixed issue with sometimes failing login
 2) created a new feature for selection region
 3) fixed issue with c++ installer where it asks to install it every time

+NEW VERSION 1.2.2 !!!!!

+1) new feature that allows to see current rank if battletag is provided